Category Archives: BITTITAN

 Customer Feedback – MVE Learnings

 My original feed design was rough by necessity but flexible, allowing the team to focus on more important features.
-We had to ship with an MVP product, which was an amalgam of all individual feed types and events.
+We had to ship with an MVP product, an amalgam of all individual feed types and events.
 This is agile thinking — recognizing you can’t expect to build everything, or we would never ship.
 One apparent feature was that similar feed types needed to be grouped to help with scale issues.

 Concept Iterations – Low-Fidelity Mocks